 Currently, the American Bar Association (ABA) maintains a list of active legal blogs in the U.S., described as the ABA Journal Blawg Directory.
 To give you a sense of the expansiveness of the legal blogging industry in the U.S. alone, the directory includes more than 4,500 law blogs that are “continually updated.”
 Canadian legal bloggers may know about the “Clawbies,” or annual awards given to Canadian legal blogs.

-In 2020, legal blogs have become popular among lawyers, law students, journalists, legal commentators, and public readers more broadly.
+In 2020, legal blogs became popular among lawyers, law students, journalists, legal commentators, and public readers more broadly.
 If you’ve seen any news stories about the relevance of certain U.S. Supreme Court cases, for example, you might have run a quick search for a case only to see a website like SCOTUSblog pop up as the first link in the list to click.
 Or, if you’ve looked on the internet for information about a particular legal issue, you may have been directed to a law firm’s blog, seeking to interest potential new clients and to establish the firm’s expertise in that particular area of the law.
-In short, legal blogs are extremely prevalent on the internet in 2020, and they’re visited by many different kinds of readers.
+In short, legal blogs are extremely prevalent on the internet in 2020, and many different kinds of readers visit them.
 Some of those “blawgs” are intended to expand public knowledge, while others are designed as marketing tools for a law firm.
 And those aims, of course, are not the only ones for creators of law blogs.

-Ultimately, if you are involved in the legal industry in any capacity, developing a blog can be beneficial in various ways and ultimately may reach thousands of readers.
-More than ever before, legal blogs give readers an opportunity to gain information about legal issues and law firms with just a few clicks.
+If you are involved in the legal industry in any capacity, developing a blog can be beneficial in various ways and ultimately may reach thousands of readers.
+More than ever before, legal blogs allow readers to gain information about legal issues and law firms with just a few clicks.